gardatech/bugbane/README.md

 ```
 The following stop conditions are available:
 * actual fuzzing duration has reached X seconds (time spent regardless of the number of cores / fuzzer instances);
-* no new code execution paths have been detected for the last X seconds among all instances of a fuzzer.
+* no new code execution paths have been detected for the last X seconds among all instances of a fuzzer (with the support for minimum required fuzzing duration).

-The stop condition is defined using the following environment variables:
+Stop conditions are set via the FUZZ\_DURATION environment variable:
+* FUZZ\_DURATION=X:Y:Z - X specifies the minimum required fuzzing duration, Y - the required time without finds, Z - the maximum allowed testing duration.

+For example, `FUZZ_DURATION=300:60:600` means to fuzz for at least 300 seconds until time without finds reaches 60 seconds, but for no longer than 600 seconds.

+For backwards compatibility the stop condition can also be defined using the old method with these environment variables, but there's no way to combine conditions, nor an option to set a minimum required fuzzing duration:
-* CERT_FUZZ_DURATION=X - X specifies the number of seconds without no new execution paths detected; this variable has the highest priority if other stop condition variables are set;
+* CERT\_FUZZ\_DURATION=X - X specifies the number of seconds without no new execution paths detected; this variable has the highest priority if other stop condition variables are set;
-* CERT_FUZZ_LEVEL=X - X specifies so called "control level", which in turn defines the number of seconds without no new execution paths, available values of X are: 2, 3, 4; this variable has medium priority;
+* CERT\_FUZZ\_LEVEL=X - X specifies so called "control level", which in turn defines the number of seconds without no new execution paths, available values of X are: 2, 3, 4; this variable has medium priority;
-* FUZZ_DURATION=X - X specifies fuzzing duration (number of seconds); this variable has the lowest priority.
+* FUZZ\_DURATION=X - X specifies fuzzing duration (number of seconds); this variable has the lowest priority.

-The CERT_FUZZ_\* variables are fit for software certification trials, and the FUZZ_\* variables are intended to be used in CI/CD.<br>
+The CERT\_FUZZ_\* variables are fit for software certification trials, and the FUZZ_\* variables are intended to be used in CI/CD.<br>
-If none of the above variables are defined, then FUZZ_DURATION=600 is used implicitly.<br>
+If none of the above variables are defined, then FUZZ\_DURATION=600 is used implicitly.<br>

 The number of processor cores to use in fuzzing is determined by the minimal value of the following:
 1. The number of CPU cores available in the OS.